evpitcel/evpitcel.github.io/_posts/2025-03-30-BE-AntKnee.md

 The good news is that knee pain doesn’t have to sideline you!
 A combination of chiropractic care, massage therapy, and movement strategies can help restore function and reduce pain.

 1. Assessment & Diagnosis: A thorough evaluation is key to identifying the root cause of knee pain.
 This may include:

--Gait assessment & patellar mobility testing -Functional movement & orthopedic exams
+a.
+Gait assessment & patellar mobility testing
+b.
+Functional movement & orthopedic exams
--Evaluating the lumbar spine’s role in knee pain
+c.
+Evaluating the lumbar spine’s role in knee pain

 2. Treatment Strategies for Knee Pain Relief: At Rothrock Chiropractic & Rehabilitation and Happy Valley Bodyworks, we use an integrated approach to address knee pain:

--McKenzie Method Exercises – Specific movements to improve knee mobility and alignment -Massage Therapy – Techniques targeting the quads, hips, and glutes to release tension -Chiropractic Adjustments – Restoring function to the knee and supporting joints -Strength & Stability Exercises – Building resilience to prevent future injuries
+a.
+McKenzie Method Exercises – Specific movements to improve knee mobility and alignment
+b.
+Massage Therapy – Techniques targeting the quads, hips, and glutes to release tension
+c.
+Chiropractic Adjustments – Restoring function to the knee and supporting joints
+d.
+Strength & Stability Exercises – Building resilience to prevent future injuries

 **Preventing Knee Pain: Tips for Staying Active & Pain-Free**